Learn about earning, trading, buying and mining

 XRP was integrated into Ripple in 2012

 XRP and Bitcoin offer different functionality

 Litecoin aims to improve fees and transaction times.

-Understand the language around Bitcoin and Ethereum to confidently explore the world of cryptocurrency.
+Understand the language around Bitcoin and other cryptocurrencies.